dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ### 2. Encapsulate fonts in components that are divisible by 8, and offset the typography

-Now that we have our grid, we can build our components, check their baseline and bounding-box directly in the browser.
+Now that we have our Grid, we can build our components, check their baseline and bounding-box directly in the browser.

 Since the typography is arguably the most essential part of our designs, we will explore this first.
 Most of the other components fall off from your Font management anyways.